We treat a lot of rabbits at Spinney Vets. And most of the time, the problems we treat were caused by – or made worse by – poor dietary choices.

 How to tell if you’re feeding your rabbit correctly

 The quickest and easiest way to judge whether your rabbit’s getting a healthy diet is to think of wild rabbits.
 Wild rabbits are small, lithe, and quick.
 They never suffer from dental problems, they never experience digestive upsets, and they’re never, ever, ever overweight.
 This is because they subsist on a diet of grass, both fresh and dry, as well as a wide variety of weeds and leaves.
 They spend most of the day chewing and exercising.

-Aim to feed your rabbit with a good mix of high quality grass and hay, as well as a wide variety of vegetables, weeds, and leaves.
-Hay and grass should make up the majority of your rabbit’s diet, as it contains indigestible fibre that’s vital for your rabbit’s gastro-intestinal health.
+Aim to feed your rabbit with a good mix of high-quality grass and hay, as well as a wide variety of vegetables, weeds, and leaves.
+Hay and grass should make up the majority of your rabbit’s diet, as it contains indigestible fiber that’s vital for your rabbit’s gastrointestinal health.
 It will also keep your rabbit’s constantly-growing teeth in good shape.

 If you’ve got a lawn, let your rabbit graze for a while every day.
 Not only will this give your rabbit the sustenance they need, it will also enable them to get some much-needed exercise – essential for good digestion and for preventing obesity.
 If this isn’t possible, make a point of picking some fresh grass for your rabbit each day instead.

 Never feed your rabbit lawnmower clippings, as they’ll cause digestion problems.

 Complement the daily intake of grass and hay with small selections of carefully chosen vegetables, weeds, and leaves: